Map files...

 Before you can link your event to a map, you need the map in digital form, as

-Place the map file in a folder on the harddisk.
+Place the map file in a folder on the hard disk.

 OCAD files and metafiles usually are of reasonable size (usually a few MBytes).
 Bitmap files can be very large, even when they are compressed.

-How to link the map file to your event:
+How to link the map file to your event

 1. When you have the digital map as a file, you should place the file on your hard disk.